 Last week, GRAZIA’s contributing beauty editor Kate Lancaster wrote a dedication to ageless sophistication on the Cannes film festival red carpet.
-Out of all the chintz and tulle that floated past the photographer’s pen, it was indeed the more mature actresses – Helen Mirren, Andie MacDowell, Jodie Foster, Tilda Swinton – who caught our eyes; each appearing really confident within themselves, each taking style risks, and each having a damn good time.
+Of all the chintz and tulle that floated past the photographer’s pen, it was indeed the more mature actresses – Helen Mirren, Andie MacDowell, Jodie Foster, Tilda Swinton – who caught our eyes, each appearing really confident within themselves, each taking style risks, and each having a damn good time.

 Smiling, laughing, blowing kisses and waving for the lenses, they each emitted ease and elegance, a tricky formula that those 20-something posey models are yet to grasp.
 A late addition to Kate’s ode to such enduring elegance is Sharon Stone.
 We need to talk about Sharon Stone.